robertKegel/Codecademy-Projects/README.md

     The original project did not include JavaScript.
 JS was added after as an experiment.</p>

   <p>Company Home Page with Flexbox - An original compay webpage using flexbox.</p>

+  <p>Templating with Handlebars - HTML templates with JS library Handlebars.

 <br>
 <h3>Python</h3>